XinyuanLyu/xinyuanlyu.github.io/Transcript.md

 ## Computer Science
 - Introduction to Computing (C) A
 - Introduction to Deep Learning A+
-- Advanced topics in Deep Learning ongoing
+- Advanced topics in Deep Learning Ongoing
-- Introduction to Natural Language Processing ongoing
+- Introduction to Natural Language Processing Ongoing

 ## Econometrics
 - Econometrics A+